For your Home

 Yellow jacket nests are mainly built in the ground; however, you may also find nesting sites in hollowed out trees, under eaves, in attics, and in wall voids.

-Yellow jackets seen buzzing around your property does not necessarily indicate that you have a nest on your property.
-However, it does indicate that there is one nearby and that something has gotten their attention.
+Yellow jackets seen buzzing around your property do not necessarily indicate that you have a nest on your property.
+However, it can indicate that there is one nearby and that something has gotten their attention.
 Whether it is other insects, colorful clothing, perfume, sugary drinks, or grilled foods—they are either foraging or scavenging.

 In spring, yellow jackets will seek out protein sources, mostly insects, to feed to developing larvae.
 Come fall, when the larvae have grown into adults and food sources begin to deplete, they shift to scavenging mode, seeking out sugary substances as a food source.
 During this time of the year, yellow jackets are especially aggressive.
 With their ability to sting repeatedly, and in abundant numbers, this can make yellow jacket nests especially dangerous to treat and remove.